 - Interact on a regular and consistent basis in-person with faculty members and peers.

-- Receive academic advising support.
+- Receive student success advising support.

 - Receive mentoring from faculty members to help navigate the doctoral program and prepare for career entry.

 - Gain insight into your areas of focus through formal and informal conversations with faculty and students on topics of interest in psychology.

 - Receive feedback on your professional presentation and the attitudes and attributes of being a psychologist, which you will build and develop over the year.